 A DI must provide a BIC Pledge Cover Letter and a collateral schedule in the automated loan data (ALD) format each month or on a more frequent basis as deemed necessary by the Dallas Fed.
 ALD is the Federal Reserve's process for recording loan pledges at the individual loan detail level in its Collateral Management System (CMS).
-Within the collateral schedule file, a separate tab within the Microsoft Excel® based workbook is required for each separate loan type (e.g., commercial loans, commercial real estate, home equity loans, etc.).
+A separate Microsoft Excel® file is required for each separate loan type (e.g., commercial loans, commercial real estate, home equity loans, etc.).
 All pledge submissions should be submitted within the first 10 business days of each month; zero collateral value may be assigned to DIs that do not submit its collateral reporting in a timely manner.
 An analyst will provide a sample Microsoft Excel® and/or text-based collateral schedule file as a recommended formatting for both in-scope and out-of-scope DIs in the application documents.
 If DI is unable to replicate the sample format, contact the Dallas Fed to determine an acceptable format.